Large pile of plastic waste

 What is the Global Plastics Policy Centre?

 The Global Plastics Policy Centre is the first of its kind.
 It’s designed to give governments and industry groups the evidence needed to make better decisions on plastic policies.
-It’s the latest development from the University’s Revolution Plastics initiative.
+It’s one of the core research centres of the University’s Revolution Plastics Institute.

-Focused on positive change, the Centre will analyse and share plastic policies as they are developed around the world.
-It will provide a central point for information, effectiveness and barriers to plastics policy success.
+Focused on positive change, the Centre analyses plastic policies as they are developed around the world.
+It provides a central point for information, effectiveness and barriers to plastics policy success.
 We aim to convene a global community around plastics policy.

 In July 2022 the Centre launched an online platform with resources, case studies and videos to showcase effective practice in plastic policy.
 Our researchers believe this unique resource will ultimately help reduce the negative impacts of plastics.